-- Valid Social Security Numbers.
-You and your spouse (if filing jointly) must have valid Social Security Numbers.
-Qualifying children must also have valid Social Security Numbers except a child who was born and died during the year.
+Numbers except a child who was born and died during the year.
 Adoption and individual taxpayer identification numbers (ATINs and ITINs) do not qualify.
 A Social Security Number on a card that reads "Not Valid for Employment" does not qualify.
-A Social Security Number on a card that reads "Valid for work only with DHS (or INS) authorization" qualifies. - You must be a U.S. citizen or resident alien for the entire year.
-A nonresident alien can claim the credit if married to a U.S. citizen or resident alien, and the nonresident alien chooses to be treated as a resident for the entire tax year by filing a joint return. - Filing status may not be Married Filing Separately. - You may not be a qualifying child of another taxpayer. - You may not file a tax form relating to foreign earned income. - Your investment income must be \$10,000 or less.
+A Social Security Number on a card that reads "Valid for work only with DHS (or INS) authorization" qualifies.

+- You must be a U.S. citizen or resident alien for the entire year.
+A nonresident alien can claim the credit if married to a U.S. citizen or resident alien, and the non-resident alien chooses to be treated as a resident for the entire tax year by filing a joint return. - You may not be a qualifying child of another taxpayer. - You may not file a tax form relating to foreign earned income. - Your investment income must be \$10,300 or less (indexed for inflation).